Promenade des Petits Ponts

 A total of 22 tiny bridges cross this canal of the Yvette River, forming a unique trail.

-Through the village of Chevreuse runs a tiny offshoot of the Yvette river, gently traversing timeworn cottages, ancient wash-houses, and a medieval tannery.
-There are 22 “petits ponts,” “little bridges,” that span the river, crossing various pathways.
+A tiny offshoot of the Yvette River runs through the village of Chevreuse, gently traversing timeworn cottages, ancient wash-houses, and a medieval tannery.
+There are 22 petits ponts, or little bridges, that span the river crossing various pathways.

-A popular walk for locals and visitors, this promenade is hidden behind high fences sandwiched between the backs (or fronts) of perennial houses and a modern car park.
-Perhaps the best times of the year to visit are during the spring, when the blossoms and jonquils perform their brief but beautiful annual display, and during the summer, when the hydrangeas cascade over the tiny bridges.
+This promenade is a popular walk for locals and visitors alike, hidden behind high fences sandwiched between the backs (or fronts) of perennial houses and a modern car park.
+Perhaps the best times of the year to visit are during the spring, when the blossoms and jonquils perform their brief but beautiful annual display, and the summer, when hydrangeas cascade over the tiny bridges.